BMichaelJ/GAB2019/readme.md

 # Cognitive Services Lab

 *Modified from orignial repo - https://github.com/benc-uk/serverless-cosmos-lab
+*Credit to Jacob Foss for updating the lab

 This is a hands on lab guide for Azure.
 In this lab you will deploy a serverless application which uses Azure Cognitive Services to analyze photos gathered from twitter.
 An Azure Logic App drives the process and carries out most of the tasks.